 Spawning behavior.--No nest or redd is built by lake trout.
-The males, which outnumber the females on the spawning grounds, precede the females in congregating on the breeding area.
+The males, which outnumber the females on the spawning grounds, congregate on the breeding area before the females.
 They cruise over the bottom and clean it of debris, algal growth, and slime by fanning and rubbing the rocks of the substratum.
-Most activity on the spawning grounds occurs between dusk and midnight and reaches its peak shortly after dark, although a few males may be present at all times of the day during the height of the breeding season.
-Lake trout are polygamous and there is no vigorous fighting or defense of territory.
-During courtship a marked, but transitory color change occurs among the males: the back becomes light and silvery while a dark, lustrous stripe appears along each side.
-Spawning may occur with only 1 or 2 males and 1 female taking part, or several males and several females may compose a compact spawning group.
+Activity on the spawning grounds occurs mostly between dusk and midnight and reaches its peak shortly after dark, although a few males may be present at all times of the day during the height of the breeding season.
+Lake trout are polygamous; there is no vigorous fighting or defense of territory.
+During courtship a marked, but transitory color change occurs among the males: the back becomes light and silvery and a dark, lustrous stripe appears along each side.
+Spawning may occur with only one or two males and one female taking part, or several males and several females may compose a compact spawning group.
 Typically, one or more males approach and nudge or nip at a female and then press against her side, with the vents in close proximity.
 The bodies of the fish quiver, their mouths are usually open, and the dorsal fin of the male is held erect.
-Each act lasts for only a few seconds and un doubtedly must be repeated a number of times before spawning is completed.
-The fish breed at random over the cleaned area and no attempt is made to bury or otherwise care for the eggs, which sink into crevices among the rocks.
+Each act lasts for only a few seconds and undoubtedly must be repeated a number of times before spawning is completed.
+The fish breed at random over the cleaned area and make no attempt to bury or otherwise care for the eggs, which sink into crevices among the rocks.